-You must have satisfactorily completed courses that meet the pattern of study required by the Board of Studies for the award of the Higher School Certificate.
+You must have satisfactorily completed courses that meet the pattern of study required by the NSW Education Standards Authority (NESA) for the award of the Higher School Certificate.
 This includes the completion of the practical, oral or project works required for specific courses and the assessment requirements for each course.